learn-co-students/sql-library-lab-cb-gh-000/README.md

 ## Section 3: `update.sql`

-Update the species of the last character in the database by writing an update statement in `update.sql`.
-The test for this is pending.
-Go into `spec/update_spec.rb` make the test pass.
+Update the species of the last character in the database to "Martian" by writing an update statement in `update.sql`.

 ## Section 4: Querying your database